-To get the salary cap for the season ahead, they took 44.74% of that projected amount, subtracted projected benefits, and divided by 30 (the number of teams in the league).
-Adjustments are then made to the cap if players received too much (or too little) in salaries and benefits for the completed season relative to the finalized revenue figure; this serves as a mechanism to maintain the integrity of the agreed-to revenue spit between owners and players.
-The luxury tax uses a similar formula, but is based on 53.51% of projected revenues.
+They will then take 44.74 percent of that projected amount, subtract projected benefits, and divide by 30 (the number of teams in the league) to get the salary cap for the season ahead.
+Adjustments are then made to the cap if players received way too much, or too little, in salaries and benefits for the then prior season relative to the finalized revenue figure; this serves as a mechanism to maintain the integrity of the agreed-to revenue spit between owners and players.
+The luxury tax uses a similar formula, but is based on 53.51 percent of projected revenues.

 The latest projections suggest that the revenue haul for this season is expected to be much stronger than originally forecasted.

 The league initially forecasted revenues for the 2014-15 NBA season of $4.66 billion when the current collective bargaining agreement was drafted back in 2011.
 The forecast was revised upward to $4.71 billion last July, off of which projection the salary cap was based.
 Today’s announcement suggests the league is now expecting that when they are finalized in July, revenues will come in at approximately $4.77 billion.
 Read more…